FREQUENTLY ASKED QUESTIONS

 Q: Do your kids eat Paleo?

-A: Pretty much, though we continue to have some challenges when they eat outside of our home.
-I discussed our children’s diet at length in my interview with Diane Sanfilippo on the Balanced Bites podcast, which you can listen to here.
+A: Pretty much—at least at home!
+I discussed our children’s diet at length in my first appearance on the Balanced Bites podcast, which you can listen to here.

 Q: What does “NOM NOM” mean?